laszloszurok/tulyp/README.md

 # tulyp

 `tulyp` is a simple python script which displays the lyrics of the currently playing spotify song in the terminal.
-It checks for lyrics from 3 sources (stops at the first successful result): first genius.com, then azlyrics.com and finally google.
+It checks for lyrics from 3 sources (stops at the first successful result): first genius.com, then google.com and finally azlyrics.com.

 Players other than spotify can be used too, if they are compliant with the mpris specification.
 Change the value of the `player` variable in the script to the name of the player (for ex. `player = "ncspot"`).